holometeamgit/TermsAndConditionsOfGitUsage/README.md

 For media or other lagre files please use [git lfs](https://git-lfs.github.com/)

-Each major release version of the project must be move in the new branch All important commits must have an explanatory tag.
-For example:
+Each major release version of the project must be move in the new branch.
+Commits for CI must contain full version description tag as well.
-- C#>4.0

 As soon as the some versions cease to be compatible (like SDK for Unity 2018 and SDK for Unity 2019), it is necessary to discuss support for incompatible versions and/or possible forks it